Powerlifting is a unique sport because age is not a barrier for progress and entering a competition over the age of 50 is encouraged!

 Leon Brown

 Leon is a Canadian powerlifting Masters-level champion who started competing in powerlifting in 2012 at the age of 45.
 He has been to several national and international level competitions for both bench-only and full power competitions.
-He holds the Masters 1 and 2 world record bench press in the International Powerlifting Federation (IPF) and is a truly inspiring athlete.

 Cindy Tilton